 The application is a React-based SPA with a Node.js backend.

-status: not-available
+Status: not-available

-notes: No public API is currently offered.
+No public API is currently offered.

 User portal requires OAuth 2.0 authentication.